aliang8/reward_fm/dataset_upload/dataset_guides/HAND_paired.md

 # HAND_paired_data Dataset Guide

-This guide explains how to load and convert the HAND_paired_data dataset with the RFM pipeline.
+This guide explains how to load and convert a subset of the HAND dataset with the RFM pipeline from [HAND](https://liralab.usc.edu/handretrieval/).

 ## Overview

-The HAND_paired_data dataset contains paired robot and human demonstrations for the same tasks.
+The HAND dataset contains paired robot and human demonstrations for the same tasks.
 Each task has both robot executions and human hand demonstrations.

 ### Directory Structure